AndreiBarsan/mpi-hpc/README.md

  - (Optional) Python 3 for analyzing the data and producing the plots.
 The Python package dependencies are specified in the `requirements.txt` file, which can be loaded easily into any virtual or Anaconda environment.
  - (Optional) For Assignment 2, Eigen 3 can enable additional checks by comparing the results produced by the custom solver with those produced by an industry-standard solver provided by Eigen.
+A reasonably new version can be installed on a Debian-like distribution by running `sudo apt install libeigen3-dev`.
+Note that Eigen3 is a header-only library, so it doesn't need to be compiled per se, or linked, just included.

 ### Running the Code